jennycho02/foodfightgame/README.md

-# Make Project - Jenny Cho '24 and Tillie Ferguson '23
+# Make Project

+**Collaborators**: Jenny Cho '24, Matilda Ferguson '23

+**Course**: CPSC091S Game Systems - Spring 2023 Under the Supervision of Professor Keith O'Hara

 Food Fight! is an original game where players try to put their opponent into a food coma by hitting them with the most food elements.